stephyf/Wordpress-installation-using-AWSCLI-commands/readme.md

     "GroupId": "sg-08808fb3017fe8ee8"
 }
 ````

-​
-Then I am going to assign the rules in the respective security groups:
-​
-Rule added in the security group for the instance which is only using for SSH access:
+Then I am going to `assign the rules in the respective security groups`.
+Rule added in the `security group for the instance which is only using for SSH access`:
-​

 ````
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 authorize-security-group-ingress --group-id sg-072fbdd8f5c28ab66 --protocol tcp --port 22 --cidr 0.0.0.0/0
 {